The Inflation Reduction Act: what you need to know

 30% tax credit for any project advanced in 2022 and will apply to projects through 2032.
 Projects with battery storage connected to and powered by solar also qualify.

-Additional grants will be available from MN's On-Site Energy Storage Systems Installation Incentives program.
+Additional grants will be available from MN's Energy Storage Incentives program.

 NOTE to receive Residential Energy Tax Credits you'll submit IRS Form 5695 when filling your 2023-2032 taxes, if you meet the requirements detailed on IRS.gov.

-$2,500 available for ENERGY STAR certified manufactured homes meeting the most recent ENERGY STAR Manufactured New Homes program requirements (currently Version 2, with Version 2.1 currently proposed to be implemented in May 2023).
+$2,500 available for ENERGY STAR certified manufactured homes meeting the most recent ENERGY STAR Manufactured New Homes program requirements (currently Version 2, with Version 3 to be implemented in 2026).

 What businesses need to know